MicrosoftDocs/Viva/WorkplaceAnalytics/Use/develop-managers.md

 *This experience is only available through private preview at this time.*

 Managers have a large impact on employee engagement, development and performance, and are pivotal for driving organizational change.
+Each of the behaviors listed show how your organization compares with others based on industry research and your specific organizational data.

 ![Develop effective managers page](../images/wpa/use/develop-managers.png)